CCiprian1/Email-phishing-detection/README.md

 in that specific folder

 First thing it is to train the Llama model, which will be automatically saved on your local storage device.
-We recommned to have at least 17 Gb free space available for the model.
-We used the model available on https://huggingface.co/meta-llama.
+We used the model available on https://huggingface.co/meta-llama (Llama-3.2-3B-Instruct).
 The script will automatically retrive the model.
 In order to do this you must have a valid account on Hugging Face portal.

 In this repository we have three scripts that performs email phishind detection, as follows :
 * Llama - where we use only the Llama model ( the trained model) to identify and to report the nature of an Email as